Adam-Diehl/Option-Pricing-Revamped/README.md

 	- "-milstein" or "-m" -> modifies standard Euler discretization with Milstein discretization
 	- "-srk" -> modified standard Euler discretization with stochastic Runge-Kutta
 - Unit tests

-### Installation
-Currently the only way to install this is to compile from source.

 #### External Dependencies
 - #include "includes/json.hpp" -> source: https://github.com/nlohmann/json